 Problem statement

 A technique, prediction refinement with optical flow (PROF) was adopted in last JVET meeting [1].
 In the PROF process, a pixel level refinement is applied with optical flow after subblock level Affine motion compensation.
 Here, this refinement is not applied for chroma to reduce complexity.
-Therefor, a misalignment exists between luma and chroma.
+Therefore, a misalignment exists between luma and chroma.